Affordable Warmth Service

-The Affordable Warmth for Sustainable Rural Communities project, which is funded by The BIG Lottery, aims to alleviate fuel poverty by providing help to vulnerable households throughout the whole of Argyll, Bute and other surrounding islands.
+Our Affordable Warmth service aims to alleviate fuel poverty by providing help to vulnerable households throughout the whole of Argyll, Bute and other surrounding islands.
 Activities include free home visits and provision of advice, support and mentoring to young people, families, older people and single parents.
 ALIenergy has a large team of diversely-located advisors who offer informal chats, presentations, and free training workshops to health and social care workers, carers, community groups and individuals/households.
-The Affordable Warmth for Sustainable Rural Communities workshops are flexible and adapted to suit requirements, e.g. limited time availability.
-The project also trains, supports and mentors “Energy Champion” volunteers who identify and refer clients to specialist affordable warmth advisors.
+Our workshops are flexible and adapted to suit requirements, e.g. limited time availability.
+Our service also trains, supports and mentors “Energy Champion” volunteers who identify and refer clients to specialist affordable warmth advisors.
 The Affordable Warmth advisors are trained to tailor the advice and practical measures to meet individual client’s needs thereby providing a bespoke service, often in the client’s own home or environment.

 The Scottish Government’s agreed definition of Fuel Poverty is:

 “A household is in fuel poverty if, in order to maintain a satisfactory heating regime, it would be required to spend more than 10% of its income (including housing benefit or income support for mortgage interest) on all household fuel use”.

 There are three main factors which influence whether a household is in fuel poverty;

 1. Fuel costs: Higher prices reduce the affordability of fuel.
 Prices of different types of fuels can vary considerably, as can the availability of different fuels in different areas.
 Fuel poverty is increasing nationally due to increased costs of fuel.